Transportation in Peru:

 - Coast: long flat stretches, bus journeys often pleasant

-- Andes: winding passes, day trips often more comfortable than night trips
+- Andes: winding passes, daytime journeys often more comfortable than night journeys

 - Amazon: Flight plus boat or boat on local river routes